Virtual Law Tips for Setting Up a Solo Law Practice

 Can you run your practice as a virtual law firm with no office space?
 Many can.
 Working remotely may feel like a big adjustment at the start, but can really extend your startup runway.
 To meet the need for client meeting space, consider a membership like Fueled Collective where you can leverage meeting rooms and networking opportunities at a fraction of the cost of a lease.

 The same goes for hiring.
 Do you absorb administrative duties at the beginning until you get a feel for the sustained volume of work?
 In the startup world, they like to talk about the MVP—minimum viable product.
 In the legal verse, it’s you.
 You’re the MVP.
 Start there and hire later.

-Yes, you are going to have a ton more control when you’re out on your own.
+Yes, you are going to have a ton more control when you’re done setting up a solo law practice and are out on your own.
 You make the calls.
 You’re not beholden to any company higher-ups.
 Let that sink in.
 That’s exactly what attracted a lot of us to work on our own.

 The flip side of that coin is support.
 When you set out to get your own practice off the ground, there’s no longer that corporate brand behind you.
 No advertising budget or name recognition.
 No finance department, IT department, or paralegals (unless you hire them).
 No admin support.
 It’s you.
 Choices about hourly rates or fixed bids, digital security, cloud storage, video conferencing all fall on you… and the majority of us didn’t take electives in accounting, human resources or IT back in law school.

 Nine times out of ten, when there’s problem you’ll figure it out.
 But, recognize your limits.
 You have to know how to cost-effectively source outside help (i.e. tech support, accounting, etc.) that in a corporate setting would simply be another department on another floor.
 Getting in with a network of other independents can help you network and source the quality support you need.

 3. Build your book.
 And your brand.